Yenadis: Lifestyle

+At the turn of the 20th century, the Reddi Yanadis were cooks in Reddy households, who didn't mingle with other subsections of the tribe.
 Others followed a hunter-gatherer lifestyle, and occasionally were employed as watchmen.
-They ate forest fauna and gathered fruits of the forest.
-They have immense knowledge of the surrounding forests, flora, fauna and herbs.
+The Yenadis ate forest fauna and gathered fruits of the forest.
+They have immense knowledge of the surrounding forests, flora, fauna, and herbs.